Open Job Protocol

 Open Job Protocol is vendor-neutral.
 JobGrow and neogene.ai are its initial sponsors, but the spec is designed for broad ecosystem adoption.
 No single company has veto power over the schema.

 OJP is the employer-side counterpart to Open Talent Protocol.
 Together, they form a complete, open standard for agentic talent marketplaces.
+The same community develops both protocols.

 The project is governed by a maintainer council using lazy consensus.
 See GOVERNANCE.md for the full process.